Student Affiliates

 As a queer individual, I know how much even small differences in identity and development can change the way a person functions and goes about their life.
 It is important to me to have a human-to-human connection with others and learn more about the different experiences that individuals experience and how best to help them if that is what is wanted.
 I can’t wait for opportunities to be involved in research and learn more about people and others.

-Undergraduate, Psychology Major, Creative Writing Minor
+Psychology Major, Chinese Minor

 Sophia smiling, wearing a white tank top and sitting in a field of lavender